carbon-language/carbon-lang/llvm/docs/CommandGuide/opt.rst

 .. option:: -std-compile-opts

  This is short hand for a standard list of *compile time optimization* passes.
- This is typically used to optimize the output from the llvm-gcc front end.
  It might be useful for other front end compilers as well.
 To discover the full set of options available, use the following command:

  .. code-block:: sh